FullByte/FullByte.github.io/docs/make/art/lego-qr-code.md

 ## Bricklink Order

-Fortunately you can import *.io files in Bricklink directly.
-It will search for sellers based on your preference (e.g. currency, location).
+Bricklink has a cool feature where you can import *.io files directly.
+It will then search for sellers based on your preference (e.g. currency, location).
 The outcome initially was this list since i used as little amount of plates as possible:

 | BLItemNo | ElementId | LdrawId | PartName               | BLColorId | LDrawColorId | ColorName | ColorCategory | Qty | Weight |
 |----------|-----------|---------|------------------------|-----------|--------------|-----------|---------------|-----|--------|